 Have you ever noticed that eating healthy food is more expensive than making a diet of freezer meals?
 The same is true for puppies!

-High-quality puppy food is one of the most significant ongoing expenses of having a puppy, but vets agree that the investment is worth it.
+High-quality puppy food is one of the most significant ongoing expenses you sign up for when you choose a puppy, but vets agree that the investment is worth it.

 Just make sure you are feeding your puppy food designed for them.
 Puppies are growing much more quickly than adult dogs and need special food to accommodate those needs.
 Look for a label that proves the food is made for puppies, and check to make sure it has the correct ratio of protein, fat, carbs, and fiber.

 Food and Water Bowls

 Puppies aren’t too picky when it comes to eating their food but choosing the right bowl still matters.

 Going for cute bowls with bright colors and prints is tempting, but plastic bowls can harbor bacteria.
 Instead, choose a stainless-steel set that is safer and more durable.

 Some bowls come with a silicone mat or rubber bottom that keeps them from sliding across the floor.
 Purchasing this kind of dish will save your puppy the frustration of chasing their food and save you the headache of cleaning up food and water spills.